Neighborhood Bridges is a program in place to help children and families in our community. Gateway to Kindness is the official name of the program.

 Ardmore High School Counselor Autumn Rowe approached the Chamber about starting the program for the students in need at the school after she heard about it on a radio program.
 Chamber Director Yolandia Eubanks contacted Mr. Bishop about the program.

 When a child needs an item, such as a coat, an advocate can post the need on the website.
-Anyone who has subscribed to the site can see the need and click on “I Can Help,” purchase the item and drop it off at one of the three designated drop-off sites in Ardmore: Ardmore Police Station, United Pest & Turf Control, or Ardmore Telephone Company.
+Anyone who has subscribed to the site can see the need and click on “I Can Help,” purchase the item and drop it off at one of the three designated drop-off sites in Ardmore: The Rustic Willow, Ardmore Telephone Company, and Berry Animal Hospital.

 Donors can bring their receipt with them to one of the three donation centers when they bring the item they purchased and they will receive a receipt there for their taxes when they turn in the item they are donating.
 One of the area directors, Elizabeth Hodges Silcox, Yolandia Eubanks, or Terry Shannon will pick up the item and deliver it to the school and the advocate makes sure the student receives the item.